manujosephv/pytorch_tabular/docs/models.md

 - `bin_function`: str: Generates a sparse probability distribution to be used as tree leaf weights.
 Choices are: `entmax15` `sparsemax`.
 Defaults to `entmax15`
 - `additional_tree_output_dim`: int: The additional output dimensions which is only used to pass through different layers of the architectures.
 Only the first output_dim outputs will be used for prediction.
 Defaults to `3`
 - `input_dropout`: float: Dropout which is applied to the input to the different layers in the Dense Architecture.
 The probability of the element to be zeroed.
 Defaults to `0.0`
-- `embed_categorical`: bool: Flag to embed categorical columns using an Embedding Layer.
-If turned off, the categorical columns are encoded using LeaveOneOutEncoder.
-Defaults to `False`

-!!! warning

-    `embed_categorical` is deprecated and will be removed in the next release.
-If you do not want to embed categorical columns, process then using a categorical encoder of your choice and present to Pytorch Tabular as continuous features.

 **For a complete list of parameters refer to the API Docs**
 [pytorch_tabular.models.NodeConfig][]